sciguy/cgview-parse/README.md

   - use fs.readFileSync to read in a file
   - use CGViewBuilder to convert the file
   - see if they pass or fail

+# Features TODO (Next)
+- Like SequenceFile, we will have FeatureFile to parse different file types into a common one
+- FeatureFile should be able to do the conversion easy enough to CGView features JSON
+- For the input types, we should have a delegate import type for each file type:
+  - Simple CSV/TSV format (like the current Proksee feature tool format)
+  - BED
+  - GFF3
+  - GTF
+  - GFF??
+(Version 2)
+  - VCF?
+- We should allow location arrays for the features (even though they don't work yet)

 # Resources
 - Paul's Python Sequence Parser